 While each day brings a variety of bodies, ages and abilities on the yoga deck – all are welcome.

-One of my favourite classes recently was a family of four that came for a private yoga class, consisting of Mom, Dad and their two children- the girls were nine years and twelve years old.
+One of my favourite safari yoga classes recently was a family of four that came for a private class, consisting of Mom, Dad and their two children- the girls were nine years and twelve years old.

 We began in a butterfly shape – knees bent out to the side and feet brought in close to the pelvis.
 “Flap your knees up and down, as if they are wings taking you somewhere wonderful.”
 I encouraged while lifting and lowering my knees.
 The children began to flap their knees up and down as if they were wings and I saw the little crease in their foreheads as they concentrated hard on where they were going.